Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

-Along with problem modeling, solution algorithms for \eqref{eq:LMA_prob} are a core step for solving practical problems in low-rank matrix completion and recovery.
-From an optimization-based viewpoint, we observe that existing methods for \eqref{eq:LMA_prob} either focus on specific applications or are limited to some classes of problems, where advanced computational techniques can be exploited.
-Among many others, convex optimization is perhaps one of the most powerful tools to solve several instances of \eqref{eq:LMA_prob} including MC, RPCA and their variants and extensions.
+Along with modeling, solution methods have also been extensively developed for solving concrete instances of \eqref{eq:LMA_prob} in low-rank matrix completion and recovery settings.
+Among various approaches, convex optimization is perhaps one of the most powerful tools to solve several instances of \eqref{eq:LMA_prob}, including MC, RPCA, their variants, and extensions.
 Unfortunately, convex models only provide an approximation to the low-rank model \eqref{eq:LMA_prob} by convex relaxations using, e.g., nuclear or max norms, which may not adequately approximate the desired rank.
 Alternatively, nonconvex as well as discrete optimization methods have also been considered for solving \eqref{eq:LMA_prob}, see, e.g., \cite{burer2003nonlinear,kyrillidis2014matrix,Lin2009,Shen2012,wen2012solving,yu2014parallel}.
-While these approaches work directly on the original problem \eqref{eq:LMA_prob}, they can only find a local optimum or a critical point, and strongly depend on the priori knowledge of problems, the initial points of algorithms, and a predicted ranks.
-However, several empirical evidence have been provided to support these approaches, and surprisingly, in many cases, they outperform convex optimization approaches in terms of ``accuracy'' to the original model, and the overall computational time \cite{kyrillidis2014matrix,Lin2009,wen2012solving}.
-Other approaches such as stochastic gradient descent, Riemann manifold descent, greedy methods, parallel and distributed algorithms have also been studied recently, see, e.g., \cite{bottou2010large,johnson1990matrix,keshavan2009gradient,vandereycken2013low,yu2014parallel}.
+While these approaches work directly on the original problem \eqref{eq:LMA_prob}, they can only find a local optimum or a critical point, and strongly depend on the priori knowledge of problems, the initial points of algorithm, and predicted ranks.
+However, recent empirical evidence has been provided to support these approaches, and surprisingly, in many cases, they outperform the convex optimization approach in terms of ``accuracy'' to the original model, and the overall computational time \cite{kyrillidis2014matrix,Lin2009,wen2012solving}.
+Other approaches such as stochastic gradient descent, Riemann manifold descent, greedy methods, parallel and distributed algorithms have also recently been studied for solving \eqref{eq:LMA_prob}, see, e.g., \cite{bottou2010large,johnson1990matrix,keshavan2009gradient,vandereycken2013low,yu2014parallel}.